Skip to content

 In the second half of the album, Amini alters the gloomy trajectory of the typical outcome for an Eliot protagonist and weaves his own narrative into the sequence.
 A softer, more ethereal tone is introduced with ‘Yelena’s Theme’.
 And, although ‘Shade Without Colour’ is taken directly from The Hollow Men (“Shape without form, shade without colour, Paralysed force, gesture without motion“) , a conversation with Amini about the record reveals this track could be seen as a look backwards at Eliotesque feelings before a hopeful step forward.
 This duality may also be reflected in the title and musical progression of ‘Corridors and Dreams’ (referring perhaps the “contrived corridors” of history from Gerontion?) .

-The album concludes with ‘Yelena’ (expanded from a theme to a fully realized song) and ‘The Chair She Sat In’, which could be interpreted less cynically than Eliot intended in the way he used it in The Waste Land (“The Chair she sat in, like a burnished throne, Glowed on the marble”).
+The album concludes with ‘Yelena’ (expanded from a theme to a fully realised song) and ‘The Chair She Sat In’, which could be interpreted less cynically than Eliot intended in the way he used it in The Waste Land (“The Chair she sat in, like a burnished throne, Glowed on the marble“).
 By the time we have traversed the complete arc, the listening experience is ultimately more redemptive, uplifting and emotionally satisfying.

-If you have the good fortune to already be familiar with Amini’s work, you should immediately realize how well suited his style would be to the fertile creative ground he selected and I can assure the music will not disappoint.
-Till Human Voices Wake Us is a work of depth, finesse, and beauty with a poignant emotional undercurrent that gives it as gripping an immediacy as you are likely to find in a genre that is considered to be characterized by its unobtrusiveness.
+If you have the good fortune to already be familiar with Amini’s work, you should immediately realise how well suited his style would be to the fertile creative ground he selected and I can assure the music will not disappoint.
+Till Human Voices Wake Us is a work of depth, finesse, and beauty with a poignant emotional undercurrent that gives it as gripping an immediacy as you are likely to find in a genre that is considered to be characterised by its unobtrusiveness.
 I have never failed to be delighted and moved by his music, and this album is no exception.
 Umor Rex will be releasing Till Human Voices Wake Us digitally and on chrome tape cassette packaged on cardboard box 100% recycled, silkscreen printed, and limited to 80 hand numbered copies.